 All rights reserved.
-No part of this publication may be reproduced or used in any manner without the prior written permission of the copyright owner, except for the use of brief quotations in a review.
+No part of this publication may be reproduced or used in any form or by any means without prior written permission from the copyright holder, except for brief quotations in reviews.

-To request permissions, contact the author at kevin@shuttersafari.com
+For permission requests, contact: kevin@shuttersafari.com